lit/lit.dev/packages/lit-dev-content/site/docs/v1/components/events.md

 }
 ```

-See the MDN documentation on the [Event interface](https://developer.mozilla.org/en-US/docs/Web/API/Event) for more information.
+See the MDN documentation on the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Event" target="_blank" rel="noopener">Event interface</a> for more information.

 ### Event retargeting